Sleep and Testosterone: Each Extra Hour of Sleep Means Roughly 15% More T

 The utmost important of them all, is sleep.

 After all, your testosterone levels follow a circadian rhytm.
 They peak in the morning and slowly plummet towards the evening…

 …And when you’re in the REM stages of your sleep, the endocrine system comes to life.
-Your brain starts sending signals down to your balls, telling them to produce massive amounts of testosterone, preparing you for the day ahead.
+Your brain starts sending signals down to your gonads, telling them to produce massive amounts of testosterone, preparing you for the day ahead.